UWPCE-PythonCert/SystemDevelopment/slides_sources/source/threading-multiprocessing.rst

 A process contains all the instructions and data required to execute independently, so processes do not share data!

 Mulitple processes best to speed up CPU bound operations.

 The Python interpreter isn't lightweight!

-Communication between processes can be achieved via ``multiprocessing.Queue``, ``multiprocessing.Pipe``, and regular IPC (inter-process communication)
+Communication between processes can be achieved via:

+``multiprocessing.Queue``

+``multiprocessing.Pipe``

+and regular IPC (inter-process communication)

 Data moved between processes must be pickleable

 GIL
 ---